PO BOX 466

 James Motley has been involved in Numismatics for just over 50 years as a collector.
 He has been an officer in the Pontiac Coin Club, and is currently past Chairman of the Huron Valley Numismatic Society.
 He also sits on the Board of the Michigan State Numismatic Society, The Elongated Collectors and Women in Numismatics.
 He is a member of ANA, CCU, CONECA, HVNS, MSNS, NUMISSOCIETY, TEC, USCC, and the WIN organizations and take active rolls when needs arise.

-James is the proud recipient of two Dr.Lyndon King Awards (2013, 2016) from CONECA and was privileged to be presented the ANA Presidential Award in August of 2014.
+James is the proud recipient of two Dr.Lyndon King Awards (2013, 2016) from CONECA and was inducted into the CONECA Hall of Fame in 2020.
+He was also presented the ANA Presidential Award in August of 2014.

 5224 West SR 46, #408